Hoa Lo Prison Museum - "The Hanoi Hilton"

 In the past, Hoa Lo was one of the biggest and solid prisons in Indochina; covering an area of over 12000 square meters with outer and inner area.

 From the first look, the construction of Hoa Lo Prison was included 4m high stone walls; 0.5-meter thickness with pieces of broken glass and bare wire with high-voltage electricity as a reinforcer.
 Surrounded the prison are four corners of four directions which were arranged with watchtowers for the wardens to closely and carefully follow and observe every single action.

-Nowadays, only nearly 2500m2 is kept and remained to turn into the historical relic.
-This is also place to educate Vietnamese people of all strata; especially young generations; on the patriotic and revolutionary traditions of those who sacrificed for the sake of the nation’s independence and freedom.
+Nowadays, only nearly 2500m2 is kept and remained to turn into present Hanoi Hilton.
+This is also place to educate Vietnamese people of all strata; especially young generations.
+The more brutality and torture this place was, which made the Hilton that no-one wanted to stay in, the clearer images that showed a symbol of strong will of prisoners and revolutionary traditions of those who sacrificed for the sake of the nation’s independence and freedom.